bencheeorg/benchee/README.md

 # Benchee [![Hex Version](https://img.shields.io/hexpm/v/benchee.svg)](https://hex.pm/packages/benchee) [![docs](https://img.shields.io/badge/docs-hexpm-blue.svg)](https://hexdocs.pm/benchee/) [![Inline docs](http://inch-ci.org/github/PragTob/benchee.svg)](http://inch-ci.org/github/PragTob/benchee) [![Build Status](https://travis-ci.org/PragTob/benchee.svg?branch=master)](https://travis-ci.org/PragTob/benchee)

-**You are looking at the master branch - significant changes are on the way!
-You might prefer to take a look at the README of the [latest release](https://github.com/PragTob/benchee/tree/0.5.0)!**

 Library for easy and nice (micro) benchmarking in Elixir.
 It allows you to compare the performance of different pieces of code at a glance.
 Benchee is also versatile and extensible, relying only on functions - no macros!
 There are also a bunch of [plugins](#plugins) to draw pretty graphs and more!

 Benchee has a nice and concise main interface, and its behavior can be altered through lots of [configuration options](#configuration):